 Contributed by Lori Mihalich-Levin of Mindful Return

-Whether you’ve been home on maternity leave for a few weeks or a few months, transitioning your baby to a new caregiver—babysitter, nanny or daycare—can be daunting and fraught with lots of emotions.
-Will the caregiver recognize my baby’s cries?
+Whether you’ve been home on maternity leave for a few weeks or a few months, transitioning your baby to a nanny, babysitter or daycare—can be daunting and fraught with lots of emotions.
+Will the nanny recognize my baby’s cries?
 If I’m leaving my child for 2 hours, is it worth pumping?
 Will my baby take the bottle from a stranger?
-While the swell of questions and emotions is inevitable, I’d like to share a few tips to help the caregiver transition go more smoothly.
+While the swell of questions and emotions is inevitable, I’d like to share a few tips to help the nanny transition go more smoothly.

-Tips to help your transition to a caregiver
+Tips to help your baby transition to a nanny

 - Use a transition week schedule to ease both of you into the experience.
 No matter what type of childcare arrangement you will be using, ask for an official “transition week” where the amount of time in childcare increases as the week goes on.
 For instance: Monday, 9-11, Tuesday, 9-12:30, Wednesday, 9-1, Thursday, 9-3:30, Friday, 9-5.
 And if you’re able to do the transition week the week before you start work, all the better.
 This will provide you with much-needed “me time” to shop for some non-maternity work clothes, take a yoga class, have lunch with a friend, or get a haircut.

 - Don’t linger.
 Last big hug and kiss goodbye, and then go.
 It’s important not to linger at drop-off, even the first day and the first week.
 It’s better for the child not to have a really extended goodbye, and not to set up an expectation that there will be one, even from the beginning.